Peter T. Paul College of Business and Economics

 - Bachelor of Arts (B.A.) in Economics

-- Bachelor of Science (B.S) in Business Administration, Analytical Economics, or Hospitality Management
+- Bachelor of Science (B.S) in Business Administration, Analytical Economics, or Hotel and Hospitality Management

 For information concerning advanced degrees, see the Graduate Catalog.